-The report was previously updated in November 2015.
+The report was previously updated in March 2019.

-Content of protection
+Content of international protection

 - Unaccompanied children: The law and policy on section 67 leave for unaccompanied children was changed so that from 1 October 2019 all children brought from elsewhere in the EU to the UK under section 67 of the Immigration Act 2016, will automatically be granted ’section 67 leave’.
 Section 67 leave is non-protection-based leave and those granted it retain the right to make a claim for asylum.